How to introduce baby juice

 - Start with 1 fl. oz. and increase to no more than 4 fl. oz. (½ cup) per day.

-- It is never advised to offer juice from a bottle—only in a cup—because her baby teeth, when exposed to juice for long periods, can cause baby bottle tooth decay.
+- It is never advised to offer juice from a bottle—only in a cup—to help avoid prolonged exposure of juice on her teeth which can lead to decay.

 - 100% juice is your best choice, as it offers no added sweeteners compared to other beverages that have juice with additional sugar.